 Add roughly two gallons of RV antifreeze to the potable water tank and use the water pump to pump the antifreeze through all of the water connections.
 Let at least a cup of antifreeze go down each drain to protect the traps.
 Finally drain any remaining antifreeze from the tank and be sure that the water heater is drained and left open.
-On the Explorer model, allow several cups of antifreeze to run into the sink and shower drains and into the grey water tanks.
-Flush the toilet until antifreeze appears.
-Pour several cups of antifreeze in the toilet and flush it into the black water tank.

 In the spring, after the last frost, you must drain all the antifreeze from the system and sanitize the entire water system.
-Fill the tank full of water and run the pump to pump fresh water through the entire system including the water heater.
+Fill the tank full of water and run the pump to pump fresh water through the entire system.
 After all the antifreeze has been flushed out, use household bleach to sanitize the system.